kekyo/ForestLog/README.md

 * TODO: Still under construction...

-A minimalist logger interface, formatted as [Json Lines (`*.jsonl`).](https://jsonlines.org/)
+A minimalist structuring logger interface, binds on [Json Lines (`*.jsonl`).](https://jsonlines.org/)

 It provides the information required for logging with a simple interface and minimal configuration.
-Eliminates complex configurations and maintenance labor.
+Flexible and eliminates complex configurations and maintenance labor.

 ### Operating Environment